sackn/diffeq/series.md

 $$\sum_{n=1}^{\infty} \frac{n^2 + 1}{2n^2 + 3}$$\

-We can take the limit of the terms in the series as the amount of terms approaches infinity:
+We can take the limit of the terms in the series as the number of terms approaches infinity:

 $$\lim_{n\to\infty} \frac{n^2 + 1}{2n^2 + 3}$$

-The two dominating terms are $n^2$ on the top and $2n^{2}$.
-From elementary calculus we know that the following limit is equal to $\frac{1}{2}$
+The two dominating terms are $n^2$ on top and $2n^{2}$.
+From elementary calculus, we know that the following limit is equal to $\frac{1}{2}$.

 $$\lim_{n\to\infty} \frac{n^2 + 1}{2n^2 + 3} = \frac{1}{2}$$

-This results means that at really point in the series we will effecitvely be adding $\frac{1}{2}$ every term.
-Adding $\frac{1}{2}$ infinatenamount of times most definately puts the sum at infinity and therefore it diverges.
+This result means that at this point in the series, we will effectively be adding $\frac{1}{2}$ every term.
+Adding $\frac{1}{2}$ infinately many times most definitely puts the sum at infinity, and therefore it diverges.

 ##

 **Worked Example 2**

-Determine if the following series diverge or if it is indeterminate under the nth term test:
+Determine if the following series diverges or if it is indeterminate under the nth term test:

 $$\sum_{n=3}^{\infty} \frac{n^2 + 1}{n^3 + 3}$$

-We can take the limit of the terms in the series as the amount of terms approaches infinity:
+We can take the limit of the terms in the series as the number of terms approaches infinity:

 $$\lim_{n\to\infty} \frac{n^2 + 1}{n^3 + 3}$$

-The denominator grows faster than the numerator so the we know that the terms will approach zero eventaully:
+The denominator grows faster than the numerator, so we know that the terms will approach zero eventually.

 $$\lim_{n\to\infty} \frac{n^2 + 1}{n^3 + 3} = 0$$

-At some point in the series the terms basically contribute nothing to the total sum of the series.
-As mentioned previously this does not mean that the series diverges or converges the nth term test simply isn't the right tool (indeterminate under the nth term test).
+At some point in the series, the terms basically contribute nothing to the total sum of the series.
+As mentioned previously, this does not mean that the series diverges or converges; the nth term test simply isn't the right tool (indeterminate under the nth term test).

 ##

 ### Questions and Solutions

-**Problem 1:** Determine if the following series diverge or if it is indeterminate under the nth term test:
+**Problem 1:** Determine if the following series diverges or if it is indeterminate under the nth term test:

 $$\sum_{n=0}^{\infty} \frac{1}{n}$$
 <details>
   <summary>Solution</summary>
   $$\lim_{n\to\infty} \frac{1}{n} = 0$$
   Indeterminate under the nth term test.
-Althought it might make sense for a series whos terms converge to zero to also have its summation converge, but $\frac{1}{n}$ is a perfect example.
-According to the nth term test it each term will eventually equal zero however, the series actually is divergent (we will learn why this is the case later)
+Although it might make sense for a series whose terms converge to zero to also have its summation converge, $\frac{1}{n}$ is a perfect example.
+According to the nth term test, each term will eventually equal zero; however, the series is actually divergent (we will learn why this is the case later).
 </details>

-**Problem 2:** Determine if the following series diverge or if it is indeterminate under the nth term test:
+**Problem 2:** Determine if the following series diverges or if it is indeterminate under the nth term test:

 $$\sum_{n=0}^{\infty} \frac{(-1)^n}{n}$$

 <details>
   <summary>Solution</summary>
   $$\lim_{n\to\infty} \frac{(-1)^n}{n} = 0$$
   Indeterminate under the nth term test.
-Even though the terms of the series swap signs they will get infinately close to zero.
-You will learn later that this series actually converge which might be a little confusing if you also did problem 1.
-Is it possible for $\frac{1}{n}$ to diverge and $\frac{(-1)^n}{n}$ to converge (the answer is yes, more about this later).
+Even though the terms of the series swap signs, they will definitely get close to zero.
+You will learn later that this series actually converges, which might be a little confusing if you also did problem 1.
+Is it possible for $\frac{1}{n}$ to diverge and $\frac{(-1)^n}{n}$ to converge (the answer is yes; more about this later).
 </details>

-**Problem 3:** Determine if the following series diverge or if it is indeterminate under the nth term test:
+**Problem 3:** Determine if the following series diverges or if it is indeterminate under the nth term test:

 $$\sum_{n=0}^{\infty} \frac{(n^3}{n^2 ln(n)}$$